 El Salvador Food and Drink

-• Pupusa (a fried sandwich of tortillas, filled with pork, cheese, refried beans or vegetables).
+Pupusa: A fried tortilla, filled with pork, cheese, refried beans or vegetables.

-• Gallo en chicha (soup made from corns, rooster, and dulce de tapa).
+Gallo en chicha: Soup made from corns, rooster and cane sugar.

 If paying by credit card, beware of credit card skimming scams (where your card is cloned using a hidden machine).
 Try not to let your card out of your site.
-You may notice that waiting staff tend to be brusquely ordered around by Salvadorans dining out, but don’t join in this practice.
-If dining with locals, it pays to be as polite as possible as local dining etiquette is fairly formal.
-Wait for your host to say "Buen provecho!" before tucking in to your meal.
+If dining with locals, wait for your host to say ‘buen provecho’ before tucking in.

-10% in hotels and restaurants; 15% is appropriate for smaller bills.
-Service charge often included on bill.
-Tipping is not a long-standing tradition in El Salvador but wages are low, so do reward good service.
+Tipping is not a long-standing tradition in El Salvador, but wages are low, so do reward good service.
+10% is appropriate.